drivendataorg/zamba/docs/docs/cli.md

 #### `--model TEXT`

 There are three versions of the algorithm that ship with zamba: `time_distributed`, `slowfast`, and `european`.
-If `european` is passed, the model trained on European species will be run. `time_distributed` is the default. <!-- TODO: add quick description of each model><!-->
+If `european` is passed, the model trained on European species will be run. `time_distributed` is the default.

 #### `--checkpoint PATH`